 Here Are Some Tips To Help You Win The Challenge:

-Always seek the help of a breastfeeding specialist if you suspect oversupply.
+Always seek the help of a breastfeeding specialist if you suspect oversupply and nothing is working for you

 1.Only allow your baby to breastfeed on one side for each feeding.